Autopolis: History

 Following the bankruptcy and collapse of Tsurumaki's company Nippon Tri-Trust in 1993 (the year the track was supposed to hold an F1 race), the circuit and other assets he owned ended up in the hands of Hazama who was responsible for the construction of the race track.
 Ultimately, the track's F1 event slot for the Asian GP on 11 April 1993 was given to Donington Park, and TI Circuit Aida would host a second Japanese race in Formula One calendar in 1994, but suffered from the same location-related criticism and was removed at the end of the following season.

 By 1995, the company offered the site for sale at 10% of its build cost which consisted of three hotels, swimming pools and an artificial ski slope.
 Some of Tsurumaki's assets, such as paintings, remained in a bank vault waiting to be sold.

 Autopolis first hosted a Super GT race in 1999, the season-ending exhibition race, which was won by Tom Coronel and Hidetoshi Mitsusada in a Honda NSX-GT fielded by Nakajima Racing.
 After a three-year absence, the circuit has regularly been hosting races in the series since 2003, although with some exceptions.
 Autopolis first held a Super Formula race in 2006, and with some exceptions, the track has regularly been part of the series since then.

-Autopolis was purchased by Kawasaki in 2005.
+Autopolis was purchased by Kawasaki Motors in 2005.

 The circuit currently holds events for the Super GT as well as D1 Grand Prix, Super Formula, MFJ Superbike and Super Taikyu.

 In March 2019, the circuit was added to the video game Gran Turismo Sport through a game update.
-It has also been featured in Need for Speed: ProStreet, Need for Speed: Shift and Shift 2: Unleashed.
+It has also been featured in Need for Speed: ProStreet, Need for Speed: Shift, Shift 2: Unleashed, and Gran Turismo 7.